electron/unreleased/README.md

 /audit-pre-release <branch_name>
 ```

-where `branch-name` matches the name of a release line branch of the repository.
+where `branch_name` matches the name of a release line branch of the repository.

 Example: